In this section

 Diagnosing your child's epilepsy

 Evaluation of your child's epilepsy often requires admitting your child to the hospital for video EEG monitoring in our EMU.
 This noninvasive procedure translates your child's electrical brain activity into a digital format for analysis.
 A digital video recording is taken at the same time, allowing our specialists to observe and analyze a continuous record of your child's seizures.
 The diagnostic evaluation is tailored to the individual patient and often includes a variety of advanced imaging, a neurospsychological evaluation, and genetic testing.
 All of the information gathered about your child during this evaluation is used to properly diagnose the type of seizures your child has and to develop an optimal treatment plan.

 Approximately 2,000 patients receive standard EEG evaluations for epilepsy at Children’s each year, and 95% of standard EEG and long term EEG monitoring reports are evaluated and recorded within 36 hours so that patients receive their evaluations in a timely manner.
 Children’s is proud to hold ABRET-EEG accreditation for EEG labs meeting technical standards and demonstrating quality output.

 Video: Treatments for epilepsy in children

-Watch this video by Nucleus Health on treatments for epilepsy in children that was by Dr. Kumar Sannagowdara who is on the Nucleus Medical Member Review Board.
+Watch this video by Nucleus Health on treatments for epilepsy in children.

 At Children's, our specialists create an individualized treatment plan to match your child's needs.
 Dependent upon what kind of seizure your child experiences and the severity, we will recommend a variety of therapies.
 Most children that receive treatment are able to live normal, active lives with only a few simple modifications.